COLONIAL AMERICA DISTILLS MOSTLY RUM, USING MOLASSES IMPORTED FROM THE WEST INDIES.

-GEORGE ROSS ESTABLISHES ROSSVILLE DISTILLERY IN LAWRENCEBURG, INDIANA.
+GEORGE ROSS ESTABLISHES WHAT WOULD BECOME ROSS & SQUIBB DISTILLERY IN LAWRENCEBURG, INDIANA.

-In 1847, amidst the golden age of rye, Lawrenceburg’s most important distillery opened its doors.
-Its name was Rossville Distillery, and for nearly two centuries it has produced some of the finest rye whiskey the world has ever seen.
-Considered one of Lawrenceburg’s original distilleries, it is the only one still producing whiskey today.
+In 1847, amidst the golden age of rye, George Ross founded Lawrenceburg's most important distillery.
+Its name was Rossville Distillery, and for nearly two centuries, it has built a reputation for producing some of the world's finest rye whiskey.
+As one of Lawrenceburg's original distilleries, it holds the honor of being Indiana's oldest distillery still in operation.

-Rossville Distillery was founded by George Ross, who selected uncommonly ideal ground on which to build a distillery.
-Rossville was built directly atop an aquifer, providing the distillery with limestone-filtered water.
-This prevented sulfur and iron compounds from negatively impacting the whiskey’s taste, resulting in a bold, spicy flavor no other rye producer could replicate.
+Taking advantage of Lawrenceburg's natural gifts, Ross constructed his distillery atop an aquifer, providing the distillery with limestone-filtered water – the same high-quality water Ross & Squibb Distillery enjoys today.
+This prevented sulfur and iron compounds from negatively impacting the whiskey's taste, resulting in a bold, spicy flavor no other rye producer could replicate.

 THE RISE AND FALL OF AMERICA’S SPIRIT